The Rogue Song: Laurel and Hardy

 There were eight comic episodes throughout the film in which Laurel and Hardy appeared.
 One of these has survived on film.
 In this scene, there is a storm and a tent is blown away revealing Stan and Oliver.
 They try to sleep without any cover.
 A bear enters a cave.
-Stan and Oliver decide to seek shelter in the cave and, because it is so dark, they can't see the bear.
+Stan and Oliver decide to seek shelter in the cave and, because it is so dark, they cannot see the bear.
 Oliver thinks that Stan is wearing a fur coat.
 The bear begins to growl.
 Stan and Oliver flee.

 Another segment, in which Laurel swallows a bee, has also survived on the trailer to the film, which has survived almost intact.

 Production

 Lionel Barrymore directing The Rogue Song.
 Lawrence Tibbett reflected in mirror.

 The film is MGM's first all-talking, all-color (Technicolor) production.
 It was also the screen debut of Lawrence Tibbett, a world-renowned star of the Metropolitan Opera.
 The film is notable today as Laurel and Hardy's first and only appearance in a color feature film (all of their feature films before and after were shot in black-and-white; their only other professionally shot color film was the wartime short The Tree in a Test Tube), although they were only minor players in the film.

 The film was adapted from the score of the operetta Gipsy Love, with a new story by Robert Bodanzky and A. M. Willner and only "a little" of the music in Franz Lehár's score.

 Production was supervised by Paul Bern, and the anticipated 30-day shooting schedule began on August 29, 1929.
 The studio executives' response to the daily "rushes" was that the film was not working well and needed help.
 MGM borrowed Laurel and Hardy from Hal Roach, and after negotiations between Roach and Thalberg, Roach agreed to write and direct their scenes.
 The final film has eight scenes with the comedy duo.
 Principal photography ended on October 11.